 Information: 200 S. Palm Canyon Drive, Palm Springs, 760-327-5858

 Public arts initiatives have given street artists in Greater Palm Springs larger creative canvases to work on.
 The City of Coachella itself is home to a plethora of must-see murals, which include “La Cosecha Del Futuro” by Mexican artist Sego y Obval.
-The dynamic, colorful piece is filled with honors—the hands herald farm workers, the grape leaves give a nod to civil rights activist Cesar Chavez, the birds tribute Mexican migrants.
+The dynamic, colorful piece is filled with honors — the hands herald farm workers, the grape leaves give a nod to civil rights activist Cesar Chavez, and the birds tribute to Mexican migrants.
 One of the most powerful works of art in the area.

 Location: 722 Vine Ave, Coachella

 Indio has done a remarkable job at preserving the heritage of the oldest city in Greater Palm Springs.
 Its Historic Mural Project has given birth to nine eye-catching murals.
 One of them is “Moving Towards The Future” by David Ocelotl Garcia.
 The artist showcases Indio’s past, present, and future with everything from a farmer to a musician, a worthy nod to all the creatives that have made the Coachella Valley Music and Arts Festival such a hit in the city.
 Definitely a must-see.

 Location: 45125 Smurr Street, Indio

 Explore art installations and murals throughout Greater Palm Springs with a self-guided tour using the artsGPS app.

 BIKE Palm Springs Rentals & Tours is a gay-owned business known for its easy access and friendly service.
 You can nab everything from helmets and locks to free maps.
 Bike rentals range from half-day and full-day to a full week.
 While there are many trails to experience, consider the interactive bike map with trails, facilities, drinking fountains, and public restrooms offered by the City of La Quinta.